 Sometimes we all need a little help

 Being vegan occasionally comes with extra challenges, there’s no point pretending otherwise.
 Many vegans sail through life with no greater challenge than where to find non-leather shoes, but others may at times encounter bigger issues such as bullying or discrimination.
-We hope the information on this page, and on how to handle workplace discrimination, will make you more confident in facing these situations and assure you we’re here for you if and when you need us.
+We hope the information on this page, our social section and our page on how to handle workplace discrimination, will make you more confident in facing these situations.
+Remember, we’re here for you if and when you need us.